giulioscampos/Data-Science-Coursera-R/Getting and Cleaning Data/Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The end result is saved in the file `tidy.txt`.

+`CodeBook.md` lists the variables of the final dataset.